oscar9181/clone_awwwards/README.md

+## User stories
+  ##### As a user:

+   +  View posted projects and their details
+   +  Post a project to be rated/reviewed
+   +  Rate/ review other users' projects
+   +  Search for projects
+   +  View projects overall score
+   +  View my profile page

 ## Installation
 * Clone the repository Create a virtual environment Install Django and other requirements in my requirements.txt file in your repository folder Run the IP address on the browser